 Birds, Words and Notes: A Celebration of the World Around Us

 This unusual program brings you poetry from Scudder Parker, a reading on nature from Bryan Pfeiffer, and music (originals and standards) from D. Davis on guitar and Ruth Einstein on violin.
 This event is a fundraiser for North Branch Nature Center, and is part of Kellogg-Hubbard Library’s PoemCity, an annual celebration of National Poetry Month.
 Everyone welcome.
 Admission by donation at North Branch Nature Center.

-March 2017 / Time and Place to be Announced
+Spring and Summer 2018 / Times and Places to be Announced

 Give Bryan four hours and he’ll give you your digital camera revealed.
 You’ll finally understand the dials, buttons and menus on point-and-shoot or SLR cameras.
 No longer will you set your dial to “AUTO” and hope for the best.
 With plain language and vivid examples, Bryan’s method helps any photographer capture images of nature, family, pets, sports, artwork, sunsets, landscapes or any of their own digital aspirations.
-Stay tuned for details.
+Here’s the current roster of seminars.

 Dragonflies and Damselflies: Field Techniques and Identification

 Although dragonflies and damselflies are fairly easy to learn, they can be hard to catch or observe in the field.
 This seminar will emphasize practical field skills for locating and identifying dragonflies and damselflies.
 Morning lectures will cover biology, taxonomy, and ecology.
 From late morning until late afternoon, in the field, participants will learn visual identification, net technique, catch-and-release identification, specimen collection, and (for those interested) photography.
 More details are on the way.
 Here is the course summary.

 July 21-22, 2018 / Montpelier, Vermont